DevPrionTeam/BGM-Transiction-System/README.md

 The engine comes with a basic platformer engine amde by me and a pixel perfect collision checking.

-Fell free to download the engine on the Release Section. you're welcomed to change something and contribute with this if you want !
+Fell free to download the engine on the Release Section.

+You're welcomed to change something and contribute with this if you want !